 Chicago woman arrested on federal charges she threatened to kill Donald Trump and son Barron

-A Chicago woman was arrested Monday on federal charges alleging she threatened to kill former President Donald Trump and his 17-year-old son Barron.
+CHICAGO — A Chicago woman was arrested Monday on federal charges alleging she threatened to kill former President Donald Trump and his 17-year-old son, Barron.

-Tracy Marie Fiorenza, 41, was charged in a criminal complaint unsealed in Florida last week.
-She was arrested here Monday morning and is scheduled to have an initial appearance at the Dirksen U.S. Courthouse at 3 p.m.
+Tracy Marie Fiorenza, 41, was charged in a criminal complaint unsealed in Florida last week with transmitting threats to kill another person, which carries up to five years in prison.
+She was arrested in Chicago on Monday morning and appeared at the Dirksen U.S. Courthouse for a removal hearing in the afternoon.

+Fiorenza, dressed in an Army-green tank top with a skull logo, shorts and sneakers, answered “Yes” when U.S. Magistrate Judge Jeffrey Cummings asked if she understood the charge against her.
+She waived her right to an identity hearing.

+Prosecutors are seeking to have her detained pending a hearing in Florida because Barron Trump is a minor.
+Cummings scheduled a detention hearing for Wednesday.

 The charges were first reported by the online newsletter CourtWatch.